Al-Wasiyyah: Will Writing & Estate Planning Service

 Once a final draft is agreed a paper copy will be prepared.
 The fee for this service is £250 for a basic will without trusts.
 We can also offer probate and will storage services.

-Can I write a will myself?
+Could I write a will myself

 Yes.
 An English will requires a testator, beneficiaries, and two witnesses.
 A will written for another country however may have to be a more precise document because of the variety of legal traditions (civil law, common law, Shariah and customary law) which have legal standing and the different land laws which may impact on property ownership.